Elliot Leung: 2014 to 2017: Beginnings in Hong Kong

-2017 – 2021: Breakthrough and Acclaim in the Chinese Film Industry
+2017–2021: Breakthrough in the Chinese film industry

 Leung's work on Operation Red Sea was highly acclaimed and was broadly praised by critics for elevating Chinese film music to a world class standard.
 Alex Lines from Film Inquiry called it "a score that invigorates life" while Jonathan Broxton of Movie Music UK wrote a positive review.
-Leung was invited to write for "The Rescue," and was involved in the production since pre-production.
+Leung was invited to write for The Rescue, and was involved in the production since pre-production.
 After numerous delays due to the COVID-19 pandemic, the soundtrack album was finally released internationally by Milan Records on December 18, 2020.
 Many of Leung's pieces from these films, such as "The Valiant Flight" and "Operation Red Sea Concert Suite" have been performed on numerous occasions, such as the 8th Beijing International Film Festival and the 1st Foshan Film Festival.
 A much longer suite, titled "Operation Red Sea Concert Suite II" was commissioned by the Guangzhou Symphony Orchestra and premiered in the New Year Concert of 2024 to a full house audience.

 Leung has also produced music for the video game industry.
 Tencent Games invited him to compose for Honor of Kings, and ByteDance invited him to compose for Dragonheir: Silent Gods and Moonton Games invited him to compose for Mobile Legends: Bang Bang.

 In 2021, Leung composed the theme and the score for The Battle at Lake Changjin, the second-highest-grossing film of 2021; the second highest-grossing film in Chinese cinema history; and the second highest-grossing non-English film of all time.
 Leung was invited to return for the sequel, The Battle at Lake Changjin II.
-The score was highly successful.
-It was nominated for a Golden Rooster Award and won a Huabiao Award for Outstanding Composer.
+The score was nominated for a Golden Rooster Award and won a Huabiao Award for Outstanding Composer.
 Leung won the award at age 26, making him the youngest ever to win a Huabiao in the music category.
-Vinyls of the Soundtrack (Collector's Edition) was released a year later.